flybywiresim/aircraft/README.md

 Please note that this configuration may change in the future as the projects evolve and change.

+> [!NOTE]
+> While code and some assets for the A380X are present in this repository, no usable sim model is present yet as the aircraft is still in pre-alpha.
+You cannot compile this repository to produce a usable aircraft.

 ## How to download and use the aircraft

 To download the aircraft please go to the [FlyByWire Simulations website](https://flybywiresim.com).
 Please be sure to thoroughly read the [documentation](https://docs.flybywiresim.com) on how to install and use the aircraft.